act-rules/act-rules.github.io/pages/glossary/widget-pseudo-classes.md

 These selectors are mapped to HTML elements according to the [HTML pseudo-classes].

-Note that the `:read-only` pseudo-class is not listed here since it matches anything that does not match the `:read-write` pseudo-class, including many non-widget elements.

 [css selectors]: https://drafts.csswg.org/selectors/ "CSS Selectors, Level 4, Editor's Draft"
 [html pseudo-classes]: https://html.spec.whatwg.org/multipage/semantics-other.html#pseudo-classes 'HTML mapping of CSS selectors'